 Whether you need our help through a routine appointment or during an emergency, you can count on our professionals to be there to help.

 The reason why chip key replacement can take longer than a typical key cutting is because the computer chip that must be perfectly programmed.
 There are several steps involved in programming your car key.

 The first step involves duplicating the key and computer chip exactly.
 Given our status as the top locksmith in the area, you can trust that we have stock of the relevant computer chips for all major vehicle makes and models.

 Our locksmith must then get inside the vehicle to continue the chip key replacement.
 They can do this at our shop or your home, depending on your convenience.
-They must insert the key into the ignition and leave it in the on position for ten to fifteen minutes.
+They must insert the key into the ignition and leave it in the on position for a few minutes.
 Then our locksmith repeats that process with the key in the off position.

 Each key has a programming sequence that must be completed.
 Most of the time, it is written within the manual of the car.
 With popular makes and models, our locksmiths know the procedures by heart, as they have done so many chip key replacement jobs over the years.

 Many customers wonder why a car even has a chip key.
 They ask if it is possible to use a regular key in the future to start their car.
 It is not possible, as the programming of your vehicle and its ignition system cannot be changed.

 The reason why you would use a chip key instead of a regular key is because it is more secure.
 The computer chip relays a code to the ignition system, which only it can provide.
 If the code does not match, your car will not start.